MongoDB vs MySQL: Which is Best Database Management System?

 • Alternatively, the rigidity of MySQL’s relational structure adds overheads to build applications and slows the developers down as they must adapt objects in code to a relational database structure.

-• MongoDB can be scaled within and across multiple distributed data center thus providing required scalability and availability.
+• MongoDB can scale within and across multiple distributed data center thus providing requires scalability and availability.

 • MongoDB developers can efficiently handle large volumes of data and throughput quite easily without any downtimes or without changing the way the application works.